Breus/SnapChef/CONTRIBUTING.md

 docker compose down
 ```

+**Note:** By default, the `docker-compose-override.yml` file configures the Quarkus application to be ignored by Docker
+Compose because for local development it is more convenient to run it directly on your host machine using quarkusDev.

 ### Running the Backend in Development Mode

 If you prefer to run the backend in development mode for live coding: